rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/allowing-cloudfront-to-access-load-balancers-through-security-groups.md

 Here, we allow access from any IP address to port 22 for SSH, and again we allow all egress access back to the Internet.

-The difference with CloudFront is that the IP addresses it uses for ingress access change over time, so we can't just hardcode a list of them into the configuration.
+The difference with CloudFront is that the IP addresses it uses for ingress access change over time, so we can’t just hardcode a list of them into the configuration.
 Instead, we need to get the list dynamically whenever we run Terraform, and pass this list to the security group.

 ```ruby
 # Get the current list of AWS CloudFront IP ranges